 From option 3, leaving this case to UE implementation will lead to different outcomes.
 Further, Option 2 is no different since a UE would need to prioritize “somehow” between the frequencies considered as equal priority.
 Is it then reasonable to say that there are really only two possibilities.

-Option 1: the frequency supporting maximum intended slices may be prioritized
+Option 1: the frequency supporting maximum intended slices may be prioritized (an example TP is in R2-2202514)

 Option 3: up to UE implementation